junxit/us-congress-bills-113/metadata.md

 - 2014-12-11 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
 776, H. Con.
 Res.
 122 is considered passed House.(consideration: CR H9291; text: CR H9291)
 - 2014-12-11 — Pursuant to the provisions of H. Res.
 776, H. Con.
 Res.
 122 is considered passed House. (consideration: CR H9291; text: CR H9291)
 - 2014-12-11 — Received in the Senate.
+- 2014-12-13 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S6814)
+- 2014-12-13 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S6814)
+- 2014-12-15 — Message on Senate action sent to the House.